By Stephanie Ciccarelli

 The documentary is a brilliantly filmed story about the once-in-500-year flood that occurred all along the Mississippi River last Spring and the devastating effects it had on wildlife, the human population, the environment and property.
 Nichter says that it's one of the top shows of the year for The National Geographic Wild Channel and he is sure you'll enjoy the amazing cinematography accompanied by his folksy storytelling in the style of a Sam Elliott-type cowboy.

 Here's a link to the NatGeoWild Site for some preview clips.
-Alternatively, you can watch the clip via the embedded video below.

 Be sure to catch this great documentary on Sunday night.
 Here's some more details about Wild Mississippi.